Sunset at Haleakala better than sunrise

 Hairpin turns on mountain roads on Haleakala Summit drive

 We are used to mountain roads as we have driven several times on the Pacific Coast Highway, but this was the most extreme to date, and the elevation of 10,000 feet makes it feel worse!
-Well, we made it slowly to the top, just like everyone else!
+Well, we made it to the top slowly, just like everyone else!

-If you are not used to mountain roads, I highly suggest you book a tour for the Haleakala summit experience!
+If you are not used to mountain roads, I highly suggest you book a Haleakala sunset tour and leave the driving to an experienced guide!

 Parking at Haleakala Summit